 What level of blood sugar is dangerous?

-If you are a diabetic patient, then you must need to know about the blood sugar level.
-Above I have attached some charts for blood sugar level.
+If you are a diabetic patient, then you must need to know about your blood sugar level.
+Above I have attached some charts for blood sugar levels.
 You can check those out.
 Though you cannot understand, I will explain it here.